North Korea conducts ‘absolutely unacceptable’ ninth weapons test

 ‘Unprecedented repeated firing of ballistic missiles’ widely condemned by US, Japan and South Korea

-North Korea has test fired a ballistic missile towards the east of the Korean peninsula, according to its neighbours’ militaries.
+The North’s Korean Central News Agency said the country had conducted “another important test” on Saturday under its plan to develop a reconnaissance satellite amid growing concerns that the country was preparing to conduct a major weapons test in upcoming months.

+Authorities tested the satellite’s data transmission and reception system and its ground-based control systems, the news agency said.

-South Korea said it had detected on Saturday a single launch of a ballistic missile from an area near the North Korean capital Pyongyang.
+South Korea and Japan had on Saturday said they had detected a single launch of a ballistic missile from an area near the North Korean capital Pyongyang.

 The launch was the country’s ninth such test in 2022, after a brief pause for most of February, amid stalled denuclearisation talks.